kangasta/metro/README.md

 ### What?

 Simple react app to show next departures of nearest HSL metro station.
 See [live](https://kangasta.github.io/metro/).
+Allows selecting preferred mode of transportation by clicking the vehicle symbol and selecting a specific nearby stop by clicking the stop name.

 ### Why?